SenorContento/self-hosted-blog/ReadMe.md

 error_page  503 /errors/503/index.php;

 location / {
-  # First attempt to serve request as file, then
-	# as directory, then fall back to displaying a 404.
+  # First, attempt to serve request as file, then as directory, then fall back to displaying a 404 error.
 	try_files $uri $uri/ =404;
 }